caiusCitiriga/web-onion/README.md

 # WebOnion
-A library for creating browser based applications with an old school CLI interface.
+An extensible sdk for building browser based applications with an old school CLI look

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.